BEAT Keynotes Schedule Call for Papers Important Dates Organizers Return To Top

 We welcome submissions to two tracks:

 • Main Track (Original Research): This track accepts original and unpublished work of 4 to 8-pages (excluding references).
+Submissions should follow the template of the main FG conference: the formatting guidelines and templates are available on the IEEE FG 2026 website in the format section: https://fg2026.ieee-biometrics.org/cfp/.
 All submissions will undergo a double-blind review process, with three reviewers assigned to each paper.
 Accepted papers will be included in the workshop proceedings, and presented as posters or oral presentations.

 • Non-Archival Track (Published Work): Authors of papers previously published in other conferences or journals are invited to submit a 1-page summary to present their work, which will not be included in the proceedings.
+No specific template is required, but authors must properly cite their original publication.
 These submissions will be evaluated and selected by the organizers based on quality and relevance to the workshop topics.

 Topics of interest include, but are not limited to: